blakemackey15/mackintosh/README.md

 Once you have installed the compiler, run the command: npm start

-This command will start the server.
+This command will start the server and transpile changes made.
 Then, you can nagivate to localhost:3000 to view the mackintosh compiler.